 NOTE: Please see Rule 64B4-2.002, F.A.C. for information regarding group supervision and supervision by electronic methods.

+This license is available only to applicants for licensure by exam or endorsement who have already met the minimum requirement of two years of post-master’s supervised experience but do not meet Florida’s licensure requirements.
+It allows you to practice under supervision while you meet any additional licensure requirements such as masters level coursework (CSW applicants must have completed 15 semester or 22 quarter hours of clinical coursework), continuing education coursework, or passing the national exam.
+Provisional licensees are required to meet face-to-face with their supervisor at least one hour per month.
+A supervisor for a provisional licensee is defined as a Florida Licensed Clinical Social Worker, Marriage and Family Therapist, or Mental Health Counselor.
 This license is valid for 24 months and cannot be renewed.
-It is available only for licensure applicants who have already met the minimum requirement of 2 years of post-master’s supervised experience in another state but do not meet Florida’s licensure requirements.
-It allows you to practice under supervision while you meet any additional licensure requirements such as masters level coursework (CSW applicants must have completed 15 semester or 22 quarter hours of coursework) CE coursework or passing the national exam.

 Applicants with Health History